Music City USA

 Music City USA is the ninth studio album by American singer Charley Crockett, released on September 17, 2021, through Son of Davy and distributed by Thirty Tigers.
 It was produced by Mark Neill at Soil of the South Studios in Valdosta, Georgia.

 The album's cover art pays tribute to Waylon Jennings' 1966 album, Leavin' Town.

 Documentary

-Release poster for The Road To Music City USA.

 A 45-minute length documentary entitled The Road To Music City USA was filmed around the recording of the album and released 2 days before the release of the album, following Crockett and producer Mark Neill between various sessions at Neill's studio in Valdosta, Georgia.